codyzu/www-xenproject-org/content/about/become-a-member.md

 {{<media-block
     title="Improve engineering ROI"
     media="/img/flatline/data-analysis.svg"
-    mediaPosition="right"
+    alt="Illustration of a person analyzing data, symbolizing data analysis and decision-making." mediaPosition="right"
+    animate="true"
 >}}
 {{<md>}}
 The Xen Project is in the process of creating a new common test infrastructure.
 New test cases for specific hardware and software combinations will lead to higher quality project releases.
 In addition, a planned focus on a security and hardening framework will enhance the release readiness of the Xen Project.